 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion grid through the use of an alternative fossil fuel as blast furnace gas; contributes for revenue distribution since the project decrease the dependence on fossil fuel fuel and decentralizes the energy generation; contributes for technological and capacity development since all technology, hand labour and technical maintenance will be provided in Brazil, using an innovative technology in the Northern Region; and finally it contributes for regional integration and connection with other sectors as the project stimulates the use of an alternative fuel in a region with similar activities around.
 Also, it starts a connection with the electricity sector.
 CAR.4 There is no evidence of the designation of the official contact for the project activity A.4.3 Evidences added on item A.3 Project Participants.
 The official contacts are Cosipar - Cia Siderúrgica do Pará and EcoSecurities Ltd with its respective addresses and telephones on the PDD.
 The information given is considered sufficient, and the corrective action request is closed.
 CAR.5 The Project Design Document (April 2005) for the COSIPAR project applies the "I.D.
 Renewable electricity generation for a grid" baseline and monitoring methodology to the project activity.
 We hold significant uncertainty regarding the appropriateness A.5.2.2.2 All answers here were also evidenced on items A.4.2 and B.2.
-After review of the process, the Validation Team (VT) is willing to accept the position that the COSIPAR project is a renewable energy project based on the inputs of biomass (charcoal) to the
+The information given is considered sufficient, and the corrective action request is closed

 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion and applicability of the I.D. methodology to the project based on the following: 1.
 In FCCC/CP/2002/7/Add.3 Annex II, under Further Clarifications on Definitions of Eligible Activities, Type (i) project activities, it is stated that "Definition of 'renewable energy': the Executive Board agreed to draw up an indicative list of energy sources/eligible project activities as proposed in the attachment to annex 2 of the annotated agenda of its third meeting."
 As yet this list has not been developed and therefore there are not any officially identified eligible activities.
-As validators, we are forced to rely on suggestions in existing documents regarding what the proposed indicative list might contain.
+As validators, we are forced to rely on suggestions in existing documents regarding what the proposed indicative list might 1 and 3.
+It is worth noting that electricity generation trought the use of blast furnace gas is considered emission neutral as the gas would continue to be flared if the project did not go ahead.
+To reinforce that position, the use of waste gas as a "zero GHG emission fuel" has been approved and consolidated by EB in large scale methodology ACM0004 "Consolidated baseline methodology for waste gas and/or heat and/or pressure for power generation", which baseline emissions are calculated as described in ACM0002 "Consolidated baseline Methodology for grid-connected electricity generation from renewable sources". contain.
 In reviewing Appendix B of the simplified modalities and procedures for small scale CDM project activities and more specifically Type I Renewable Energy Projects, Item 23 under I.D.
-Renewable electricity generation for a grid, it is stated "This category comprises renewables, such as photovoltaics, hydro, tidal/wave, wind, 1.
-Note that all energy generated in a blast furnace is obtained from the charcoal.
-The charcoal is obtained from sustainable forestry activities, therefore, our understanding is that the blast furnace gas generated is a form of biomass energy and is renewable.
-In a way this is similar to the use of sugar cane bagasse to produce energy; the bagasse is a by-product of the process to produce alcohol and sugar but it is still a renewable energy source.
-To reinforce that position DNV has recently validated the UTE Barreiro S.A.
-Renewable Electricity Generation Project - Brazil, which also characterises the blast furnace gas of charcoal based furnace as renewable energy.
-According to the Appendix B of the simplified modalities and procedures for small-scale CDM project activities, the type/Category I.D "Renewable electricity generation for a grid" comprises "renewables that supply electricity to an electricity distribution system that is or would have been supplied by at least one fossil fuel or non-renewable biomass fired generation unit."
-If the VT considers that COSIPAR is integrated in a grid in such a way that it can buy the energy from the grid or, eventually, sell energy to the grid, then the VT has to agree that it is supplying energy to the system formed by COSIPAR, the other generation units in the same grid and all the consumers in that grid.
-If the VT we assesses the conservativeness of that consideration it may find it quite adequate.
+Renewable electricity generation for a grid, it is stated "This category comprises renewables, such as photovoltaics, hydro, tidal/wave, wind, Additionally, EB has registered the UTE Barreiro S.A.
+Renewable Electricity Generation Project - Brazil, which characterises the blast furnace gas as renewable source of energy.
+2.Modifications in PDD has been made in